CheemaKhasham/demo-flow/demo-presenter-guide.md

 ]'
 ```

-> "We're increasing the CPU limit from 200 millicores to 1 full core."
+> "We're increasing the CPU limit from 200 millicores to 1 full core, exactly as the runbook specified."

 #### Action: Watch the Rollout
 ```bash